 One way to go eco-friendly and ethical when purchasing a diamond is to choose a certified Canadian diamond.
 There are Arctic diamond mines in Canada under the strict supervision of the Canadian government that produce gorgeous diamonds mined under conditions determined to be ecologically responsible.
 These diamonds come with paperwork detailing the exact mine in Canada from which they came, but their pedigree puts their price at a premium.

-Lab-grown diamonds, also known as lab-created diamonds, are another way to be eco-friendly and avoid blood diamonds.
+Lab-grown diamonds by Jacob Mercari, also known as lab-created diamonds, are another way to be eco-friendly and avoid blood diamonds.
 These diamonds are chemically and molecularly identical to diamonds mined from the earth and even have the same inclusions are flaws that normal diamonds have; the only difference is that instead of being formed under the earth’s surface through millions of years of pressure, they’re made in laboratories that simulate these conditions through a high-tech pressure-cooking process.
 These diamonds are less expensive than traditional diamonds but offer all the sparkle, durability, and charm of their natural counterparts.
 They are a great addition to unique engagement rings.

 Recycled diamonds are a great eco-friendly option because they don’t contribute to any current market practice.
 A recycled diamond is simply a diamond that was already used in another piece of jewellery, reset in a new style, and sometimes re-cut or re-polished if needed.
 Recycling is a classic way to stay eco-friendly, and there are so many options.
 Some couples choose vintage rings for their historic style, while others only save the diamond and start fresh with a modern setting.